maja-lofgren/omnipod_stash/README.md

 1. Open the "Resources"-tab and in the Add-ons searchbox type "heroku scheduler" and click on it
 2. Make sure you have the "Standard - Free"-plan selected (default) and press "Submit order from"
+3. Click on the newly added "Heroku Scheduler" (opens up new page)
+4. "Create job"
+5. "Every day at..." - and select a time
+6. after the $ paste "runAllTasks" (without the "")
+7. click "save job"

+**If you dont want the service to notify you of all three types**, you can **instead** specify the events that you want.
-3. Click on the newly added "Heroku Scheduler" (opens up new page) Now repete these steps for the ones you'd like to get updates/notifications from: (pod/sensor/insulin)
+(remove or reuse/rename the event you created for "runAllEvents") Rrepete these steps for the ones you'd like to get updates/notifications from: (pod/sensor/insulin)
 4. "Create job"
 5. "Every day at..." - and select a time
 6. after the $ paste one of the three tasks: